 Acquiring a 10% stake in Sidanco itself and a still-larger (27%) interest in an huge Siberian gas play, BP execs tell FT "it was imperative that the two sides felt comfortable together and shared a similar strategic view.
 They explain the vision of John Browne, BP's chief executive, fitted in well with the thinking of Vladimir Potanin, head of Oneximbank" (alt. spelling Uneximbank), Sidanco's majority shareholder.
 (In 2002 BP increased its interest in Sidanco to 25% plus one share.)

 The dissolution of the Soviet Union (at the end of 1991), and an historic shift from communism toward capitalism, it's well-documented-and-understood, attracted all manner of entities from "the west" looking to exploit opportunities, for better and for worse.
-Some came to partner.
-Some to plunder.
+Some came to partner to mutual benefit.
+Some came to plunder.

 BP persevered, dealing with the attendant risks plus more than its share of challenges and intrigue, to be rewarded.
 Edmund John Philip Browne, aka Baron Browne of Madingley, FRS, FREng, FGS, FInstP, HonFRSC, HonFIMechE, HonFIChemE, CIMgt, FInstPet, FIMMM oversaw much of this period in BP's corporate history, serving as chief executive from June 10, 1995 through May 1, 2007.
 In contrast, as Hermitage chief, William Felix Browder characteristically lied and cheated while operating in Russia (April 1996 - November 2005) – and was exiled.
 (He's consequently convicted for some of his crimes.)